Conflux-Chain/conflux-documentation/docs/general/conflux-basics/contracts.md

 }
 ```

-> The example directly sending transaction for demostration purpose.
-If the contract constructor contains parameters, a better way is to use smart contract development tools as [conflux-truffle](https://github.com/Conflux-Chain/conflux-truffle) (for Conflux Core) and [hardhat](https://hardhat.org/) or [truffle](https://trufflesuite.com/) (for Conflux eSpace) to develop, compilate and deploy process.
+> The example directly sending transaction for demonstration purpose.
+If the contract constructor contains parameters, a better way is to use smart contract development tools as [hardhat](https://hardhat.org/) and [hardhat-conflux](https://github.com/conflux-chain/hardhat-conflux) (for Core Space) and [hardhat](https://hardhat.org/) (for eSpace) to develop, compile and deploy process.

 ## Calling smart contract functions